What is feminized hemp seed (and why bad seed can wreck your field)

 “I bought feminized hemp seed, but I had over 30% males!” – Numerous hemp growers.

 This is a common complaint we hear from hemp growers in the industry.
 The seed industry is rife with bad seed and seed producers making claims that are simply untrue.
-The truth is, if a grower is seeing 30% male (hermaphrodite) traits in their hemp field, the seed is not actually feminized and was bred using sloppy techniques.
+The truth is, if you see 30% male (hermaphrodite) traits in your hemp field, the seed is not actually feminized and was bred using sloppy techniques.

 Hermaphrodite hemp plant next to female counterpart

 But first, what are hermaphrodites (male hemp plants) and how do they come from feminized seed?

 The science of feminized seeds

 Feminized hemp seed is created by turning a female plant into a pollen producing plant.
 Now, because this plant is female, it should (theoretically) produce only female pollen (not male pollen).
 Hermaphrodites occur when the plant is still truly female (in terms of genetics) but exhibits male sex organs, such as pollen sacs.

 Having a highly feminized hemp seed is important because pollen from a hermaphrodite can completely wreck your hemp field in the following ways:

 All of these outcomes ultimately result in lower profits from your hemp field.
 With increased consumer quality demands for CBD products, seeded hemp flower is almost impossible to sell to the boutique flower market.
 Decreased cannabinoid potency and overall flower development will also decrease your extraction efficiencies.
 In addtion, it will also be more difficult to sell your product at top dollar.